 For a long time, a good password policy has had 3 key factors: strong passwords, periodic change of passwords, and activation of Multifactor Authentication.
 Nowadays the value of periodic password change is questionable and many organizations, like NIST and Microsoft, find this obsolete and worthless.
 What will happen if periodic password change will be dropped?

 For years Microsoft has requested their users to change passwords every 90 days.
 But after analyzing user behavior and collecting data for statistics for a longer period of time, the results revealed, that in time, users will start to choose weaker combinations of passwords or perform miniature changes or add a number or character.
-According to Microsoft researcher Cormac Herley, the users are not lazy or stupid, but rational, who value their time and effort.
+According to Microsoft researcher Cormac Herley, the users are not lazy or stupid, but rational, and value their time and effort.
 He also states, that directory hacks or password brute-force attacks are not popular and valued anymore.
 Getting the user to give away security credentials through phishing or keylogging is much more effective, and a password’s strength is totally irrelevant when it’s stolen.
 For a hacker who already knows the combination, it is easy to guess the next version.
 According to research done by Yubico (leading seller of authentication hardware), people spend approx. 11 hours every year to change their passwords.
 Every company should price tag this time and think about more efficient or cheaper ways to use that time.
-The alternative would be to use this time on learning purposes, educating employees on how to use more secure passwords or how to recognize and avoid phishing attacks or teach them to use password management solutions.
+The alternative would be to use this time for learning purposes, educating employees on how to use more secure passwords or how to recognize and avoid phishing attacks or teaching them to use password management solutions.
 Makes you wonder?
 It is up to CEO-s to decide.

 In February 2020, the National Institute of Standards and Technology (NIST), released an updated version of Password Standards.
-Regulation SP 800-63B Section 22.214.171.124 paragraph 9 states “Verifiers SHOULD NOT require memorized secrets to be changed arbitrarily (e.g., periodically).
-However, verifiers SHALL force a change if there is evidence of compromise of the authenticator.“ NIST has commented this change as following: “Users tend to choose weaker memorized secrets when they know that they will have to change them in the near future.
+Regulation SP 800-63B Section 18.104.22.168 paragraph 9 states “Verifiers SHOULD NOT require memorized secrets to be changed arbitrarily (e.g., periodically).
+However, verifiers SHALL force a change if there is evidence of compromise of the authenticator.“ NIST has commented on this change as follows: “Users tend to choose weaker memorized secrets when they know that they will have to change them in the near future.
 When those changes do occur, they often select a secret that is similar to their old memorized secret by applying a set of common transformations such as increasing a number in the password.
 This practice provides a false sense of security if any of the previous secrets have been compromised since attackers can apply these same common transformations.
 But if there is evidence that the memorized secret has been compromised, such as by a breach of the verifier’s hashed password database or observed fraudulent activity, subscribers should be required to change their memorized secrets.
 However, this event-based change should occur rarely, so that they are less motivated to choose a weak secret with the knowledge that it will only be used for a limited period of time.“

 The same paragraph from Regulation SP 800-63B also recommends dropping common knowledge of requesting complex passwords, that are for example 15 characters long, requires one upper and lower case, number, special character, etc. Direct quote: “Paragraph 9 recommends against the use of composition rules (e.g., requiring lower-case, upper-case, digits, and/or special characters) for memorized secrets.
 These rules provide less benefit than might be expected because users tend to use predictable methods for satisfying these requirements when imposed (e.g., appending a “!” to a memorized secret when required to use a special character).
 The frustration they often face may also cause them to focus on minimally satisfying the requirements rather than devising a memorable but complex secret.
 Instead, a blacklist of common passwords prevents subscribers from choosing very common values that would be particularly vulnerable, especially to an online attack.